-China has the world’s second-largest economy, but is now experiencing its slowest economic growth since the early 1990s.
+China has the world’s second-largest economy but is now experiencing its slowest economic growth since the early 1990s.
 On a quarterly basis, between the end of the calendar year of 2018 and the first half of 2019, China’s GDP growth has fallen, decreasing from 6.6% for the year to 6.4% in the first quarter and 6.2% in the second quarter.
 Various events have contributed to the region’s economic performance, such as the ongoing US-China trade talks; a global economic slowdown; Chinese exports to the US falling 16% in August; US businesses slowly transferring production out of China; and the region’s growth in industrial output, delivering its weakest pace since 2002.

-For the first half of the year, China’s slower economic growth has began to show some effect on the 21 scientific instrument and lab product companies reviewed here.
-Agilent Technologies, PerkinElmer, Shimadzu Analytical & Measuring Instruments (AMI) and Waters have each spoken about the effects of such factors on instrument sales in China, attributing the uneven sales growth primarily to three trends through the first half of the year: the US trade dispute; the transfer of food testing from government to privately owned laboratories; and the implementation of the“4+7” initiative for generic drugs.
+For the first half of the year, China’s slower economic growth has begun to show some effect on the 21 scientific instrument and lab product companies reviewed here.
+Agilent Technologies, PerkinElmer, Shimadzu Analytical & Measuring Instruments (AMI) and Waters have each spoken about the effects of such factors on instrument sales in China, attributing the uneven sales growth primarily to three trends through the first half of the year: the US trade dispute; the transfer of food testing from the government to privately owned laboratories; and the implementation of the“4+7” initiative for generic drugs.

 Trade Dispute Impact

 Since April 2017, the US-China trade disruption has been a source of uncertainty for the global economy.
 According to Reuters, as part of the trade war, the US has imposed 25% tariffs on $250 billion worth of Chinese products, while China has retaliated with tariffs, ranging from 5% to 25% on $110 billion worth of US products.
-Of the few scientific instrument and lab product companies have that directly commented on the issue, some have reported adverse effects related to it.
+Of the few scientific instrument and lab product companies that directly commented on the issue, some have reported adverse effects related to it.

 Although PerkinElmer does not report financial figures for China, the company did highlight in its second quarter conference call that the Ministry of Commerce of P.R.
 China (MOFCOM) has delayed certain product line exports to China.
 PerkinElmer Chairman, CEO and President Robert Friel stated on the company’s second quarter conference call, “[W]e think some of that is macro slowdown overall in China.
 [W]e’re starting to see some anecdotal evidence that there’s starting to be a little bit of bias against US companies, particularly in some of the tenders.”
 Jamey Mock, company CFO, also said on the call, “Longer term, we remain bullish on China, and believe that a lot of these issues are short term in nature, and are mostly related to ongoing delays in export-controlled product approvals as well as the global trade war rhetoric.”
 In the second quarter, PerkinElmer commented that its Discovery and Analytical Solutions business’ Chinese sales were impacted, especially within the applied end-market.